SNPGuard/snp-guard/README.md

 We explicitly decided to boot into a feature rich initramfs to enable easy tweaking of the boot process to explore novel ideas.

+## TLDR
+Assuming you are using Ubuntu

+### Build

+1) Build and install all depdendencies with `./prepare-snp-dependencies.sh`
+2) Follow the [AMD manual](https://github.com/AMDESE/AMDSEV/tree/snp-latest) to configure your system for SEV-SNP.
+Skip the "Build" step as we already performed this in step 1
+3) Compile our tool with `source build.env && make`
+4) (Optional) If you don't have an existing VM image, follow [Create new VM image](#optional-create-new-vm-image) to create one
+5) Convert your VM to use an encrypted disk with the `./convert-vm/setup_luks.sh -in <your disk .qcow2>`  conversion script.
+Check [the long version](#run-1) for the other workflows.

+### Run
+1) `source build.env`
+2) `sudo -E ./openend2e-launch.sh -sev-snp -load-config ./build/binaries/default-vm-config.toml -hda <your disk .qcow2>`
+3) Wait a few seconds, then `./attestation_server/target/debug/client --disk-key <disk encryption pw> --vm-definition ./build/binaries/default-vm-config.toml`
+4) Wait a few seconds, then SSH into your VM on port 2222 on localhost

+To terminate QEMU, use Ctrl+A, Ctrl+]
+Per default, the VM will not generate any output after the UEFI stage.
+This is because interacting via the serial console transfers data unenrypted and opens an attack angle for the hypervisor.
+If you want output for debug purposes, edit `/build/binaries/default-vm-config.toml` and change `kernel_cmdline = ""` to `kernel_cmdline = "console=ttyS0"`

 ## High Level Workflow
 Our solution consists of two stages.

 The first stage consists of a small, publicly known code image that does not contain any secrets.
-The second stage is a full Linux VM that is stored on an encrypted disk image.
-Thus is may contain arbitrary secret data like an OpenSSH server key.
+The second stage contains the workload that the user wants to execute.
+Depending on the use case the second stage is either only integrity protected using dm-verity or uses full authenticated disk encryption using dm-crypt.
+The latter enables you to easily use a regular Linux VM, for the second stage.

 We create and boot a new VM, using the small first stage code image and use the SEV-SNP isolation and attestation features to ensure its integrity.
+If the second stage is only integrity protected, the boot process can resume uninterrupted and the VM owner perform the remote attestation at any time after boot up.
+We use *switch_root* to hand over control from the first to the second stage, calling the `/sbin/init` in the second stage as the entry point.
-After booting, the first stage proves its authenticity to the VM owner, using remote attestation.
+If the second stage is encrypted, the first stage proves its authenticity to the VM owner, using remote attestation.
 Afterwards, the VM owner can build an encrypted channel to send secrets into the VM.
 We use this to transmit the disk encryption key required to unlock the disk image for the second stage.
-After receiving the key, the first stage unlocks and mounts the encrypted disk and uses *switch_root* command to jump into the new image.
-Using this process, we can start the regular `/sbin/init` binary of the second stage to ensure proper startup of all configured services
+After receiving the key, the first stage unlocks and mounts the encrypted disk before using the *switch_root* approach to hand over control.

 ### Limitations and Caveats
 Any changes of the second stage Linux VM to its /boot partition are not reflected upon